kangaderoo/rrc-404/Readme.md

 ## Getting started: Webclient

-In the `/src` folder edit the main.js file:</br>
-- update the variables as directed

 In the `root` folder.</br>
 - start the website</br>
         %-> npm install

         %-> npm run dev

 This will start the client webserver @localhost:3000